Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/Readme.md

 **GraphState Schema**: Standardized data structure for agent communication

 **Streamlit UI**: User-friendly interface for interacting with the multi-agent system.
-This streamlined architecture enables efficient information sharing through the knowledge graph, allowing agents to leverage collective intelligence while maintaining specialized expertise in their respective domains.
-The system demonstrated improved performance when using knowledge graph integration compared to LLM-only approaches.
+This streamlined architecture enables efficient information sharing through the knowledge graph, allowing agents to leverage collaborative intelligence also maintaining specialized expertise in their respective domains.

 ## System Architecture Workflow/Interaction Diagram: